PickledData/readme-file/README.md

 <!-- Title -->
-# **A README.md File** <span class= "subtopics"> <- Title </span>
+# **A README.md File** <span class="subtopics"> <- Title </span>

 This README is to answer the question: What is a README.md file and how it's useful?

 <!-- Introduction/Overview -->
 ## What is a README.md file ? <span class= "subtopics"> <- Introduction / Overview / Keywords</span>

- A README is usually a text file often in Markdown with the <span style="color: red;"> .md </span> extension.
-You can use any text editor.
-I am using VScode :smile:
+ A README is usually a text file made using the markup language Markdown, hence the extension <span style="color: red;"> .md </span>.
+You can use any text editor to create a README file, I used VScode :smile:

-README.md files can be created on a text editor, Github, or the command line.

   The history of README files is not very clear but there is an assumption that it may have began with early Macintosh system software installed with a "Read Me" on the Startup Disk . . . says wiki :)

+## Creating a README
+README.md files can be created through text editor, Github, or the command line.

  <span style="color: yellow;">
     <pre>